nikolaim665/Programming-Group-Project-Group-8/README.md

 - `sketch.properties` - a configuration file which tells Processing that the main program is in the file `main.pde`
 - `Menu.pde` - class Menu displaying a list of Buttons and providing a function to tell which of them has been clicked

-The pdf report of the project can be found in the report folder
+The pdf report of the project can be found in the "Project report" folder